benkeen/birdsearch.org/README.md

 - check different browsers

 ##### Bugs
-- loading spinner doesn't do it's thing after 1st search
+- loading spinner doesn't do its thing after 1st search.
+Sometimes.
-- select a location.
-Zoom in so the location is no longer in range.
-Click to show all items.
-Error thrown.
 - search for Vancouver, birds.
 Then in the settings panel switch to Notable and search from there.
 No results.
 - When species panel open, a fresh search doesn't automatically show the right contents.
+New searches should hide the panel by default, I think.
+- The "locations seen" count differs for a species when going from All Locations to a particular locaiotn.
+- search Perth.
+Then do "search nearby".
+Results don't show up.
+- zoom level is still weird between searches
+- clean up mapSettings.bounds!!!
+It's frickin' baffling.

 #### For 2.0.1:
 - "51 bird species seen in the last 1 days"